 • Clearances to combustibles can only be reduced with a listed reduced clearance assembly (i.e. from Durrock TM or Wonderboard TM), or the manufacturer's listing.

-• Roofing complete, fire blocking and bracing are in place, plumbing and heating pipe and ducts are completed.
+• Roofing complete, fire blocking and bracing are in place.

 • Stamped truss engineer's drawings and truss layout must be with county-approved plans for inspector to check truss bracing.